 all depends upon how much prep has to be done and who will do the installation and maintenance.

-Bear in mind, preparation costs can be substantial for sheet and tile because the subfloor needs to be perfectly flat.
+Bear in mind, preparation costs can be substantial for glue-down sheet and glue-down tile because the subfloor needs to be perfectly flat.
 This is true of any nail down

 professional no matter what type of floor you purchase.

 Tip: Be realistic about your skills.
 Installing Marmoleum tile or sheet goods can be done by most contractors, however, seaming and complex floor

 preparation usually requires professionals with experience in this type of flooring.
 While Marmoleum Click may be a DIY product, it still requires

 certain skills, tools and patience.
 We can help walk you through most of the installation process, but if you need floor preparation, it's best to

 Like any long term investment, you have to consider the cost of upkeep.
 Forbo Marmoleum is designed to last a very long time.
 It has earned the nickname

 "40 year linoleum" and "battleship linoleum" for good reason - it holds up under abuse and is inexpensive to maintain and repair.
 For starters, all Marmoleum